E-2C / D Hawkeye Airborne Early Warning Aircraft, United States of America

-The E-2C was originally fitted with two Allison T56-A-425 turboprop engines, but since the introduction of E-2C group I variants, T56A-427 engines rated at 3,800kW of output power have been fitted.
-With the new engines, the E-2C can cruise on station for more than four hours, up to 200 miles from base.
+The E-2C was originally fitted with two Allison T56-A-425 turboprop engines, but since the introduction of E-2C Group I variants, T56A-427 engines rated at 3,800kW of output power have been fitted.
+With the new engines, the E-2C can cruise on station for more than 4h, up to 200 miles from base.

 The first of the Hawkeye 2000 (HE2K) standard aircraft, was delivered in October 2001.
-21 aircraft were ordeed by the USN and the final production aircraft was delivered in September 2009.
+A total of 21 aircraft were ordered by the USN and the final production aircraft was delivered in September 2009.

 The Hawkeye 2000 made its first operational deployment in 2003 aboard USS Nimitz (CVN 68) in support of Operation Iraqi Freedom.
 Northrop Grumman is also upgrading a number of USN aircraft to Hawkeye 2000 configuration.

 One aircraft has been delivered to the French Navy for operation on the Charles de Gaulle carrier and two E-2Cs already delivered have been upgraded to the 2000 standard.
 In April 2007, France requested the foreign military sale (FMS) of an additional aircraft.

-The Government of France requested an FMS with the US Government in October 2011 for upgrade of four E-2C Hawkeye at a cost of $180m.
+The French government requested an FMS with the US Government in October 2011 for upgrade of four E-2C Hawkeye at a cost of $180m.
 Northrop Grumman is the prime contractor in the upgrade programme.

 The upgrade work includes integration of weapon systems, sensors, Mode 5/S identification friend of foe, five APX-122 IFF Mode 5/S interrogator systems, five APX-123 IFF Mode 5/S transponder systems and five ALQ-217 electronic support measure systems.

 Two Hawkeye 2000 aircraft were delivered to Taiwan in 2004/2005 to join their fleet of four E-2Cs.
 The designated E-2K aircraft entered service in April 2006.

-Egypt has upgraded its five E-2C Hawkeye to Hawkeye 2000 standard and has received one additional upgraded E-2C.
+Egypt has upgraded its five E-2C Hawkeye aircraft to Hawkeye 2000 standard and has received one additional upgraded E-2C.
 The first upgraded aircraft was delivered in March 2003 and deliveries concluded in October 2008.
 Egypt requested two additional excess E-2C aircraft in October 2007.